sharpie7/pico-pattern/README.md

 ## Use

+Dean is very disparaging about Pico-mposite, but I think it works really well and demonstrates very nicely the power of the DMA and PIO state machines on the RP2040.
+Great work Dean!

 Program the Pi Pico as described above.
 Construct the hardware and connect to a suitable monitor.
 Power On!

 The external button will advance through the different patterns.
 The LED on the Pi Pico will flash the number of the current pattern.